carlosperate/Docs/docs/03_Advanced_Setup/01_Create_A_Bootable_MicroSD_Card_From_Sources.md

 ## Overview

-Note: The following instructions are referred to a Linux system.
+Note: The following instructions refer to a Linux system.

 A bootable SD card has 3 different elements:
 * Kernel
 * U-Boot (Universal Bootloader)
 * File System (e.g: UDOObuntu)

-A possible way to create a bootable SD card consists in installing the elements separately from the binaries available on UDOO’ s website.
+A possible way to create a bootable SD card consists in installing the elements separately from the binaries available on UDOO's website.
 Alternatively, it is possible to compile the source code in order to get the binaries.

 This is especially useful for people that want to customize and improve the UDOO environment and getting the newest kernel/u-boot updates.
 This way is not usually suitable for beginners.